sciustea/Improve-Machine-Learning-Model-Accuracy_Feature-Engineering_Python/README.md

 Getting the accuracy of the ML model;

-Using feature engineering skills to create new features and improve my ML model;
+Using feature engineering skills to create new features and improve my ML model;"